dubinsky/dubinsky/_posts/2024-07-04-DevPod-is-wonderful.md

 ---
 DevPod: the best way to run development workstations in the cloud (and outside of it), a way to set it up and some ideas on how to make it even better.

+*Update December 2025*: I still think something like DevPod is a great idea, but I an starting to have doubts about DevPod's implementation: one of the things I loved about DevPod was the immediate attention from the DevPod developers to the issues I raised and suggestions I made.
+Unfortunately, a year and a half later none of those issues are fixed :(

 * TOC
 {:toc}
 ## Introduction

-Some time in 2021, I looked into developing programs in the cloud instead of my local machine.
+Some time in 2021, I looked into developing software in the cloud instead of my local machine.
 In the end, I stayed with my local machine, since cloud-based setup comparable in power to my desktop is too expensive, and affordable alternatives too slow - decision that I may reconsider if the prices go down and performance goes up ;)

 Even though I normally do not need access to my development environment from anywhere other than my desk, there is something appealing about the cloud-based development environment - if using is is _convenient_; and here is another (real?) reason I did not switch to cloud-based development in 2021: it is very involved to set it up - and to use...